Within Greenacre’s Mystic Charm And Calm

 The foundation of our work here is constructiveness.
 We have no room for iconoclasts.
 Those are the only ones we bar.
 All others are welcome to come and express their views.
 All are listened to with respect and attention.
 If they bring us anything that seems good to us we accept it.
 If there is nothing that appeals to the rest there is no cavil, no supercilious criticism.
 At least it has harmed no one.

 What he brings we take and build on to what we have already constructed as a bulwark of our faith in the good or as a superstructure of a higher ideal.
 But we do not tolerate here the man who seeks only to tear down.
 Some say that certain things are frauds, are delusions, are shams and that they should be exposed.
 But the attacking of any man’s cherished beliefs or ideals, faulty though they may be in our eyes, brings only mischief in its train.
 I have had some eminent men propose to come here and display their iconoclasm but I have had to ask them to stay away until they could come in the constructive mood to bring us something as building material — not as battering ram.
-And I must tell you that some of them have come here and have been conquered by the Greenacre spirit.

 The journalist continued: “Much did this true woman of the steadfast eye and purpose say to me as we sat there in the sunshine, but I will not venture to put into my words the expounding of her faith as she revealed it to me.”